You are contacting

 In a decision due to have an impact on the arbitration activities of leading lawyers, on 20 April 2021, the House of Lords Conduct Committee agreed to the tougher transparency regime proposed in their report on “Registration of members’ foreign interests: follow-up (9th Report, HL Paper 255)” (the “Report”)

-It followed a lengthy debate, involving senior lawyer-peers, about the requirement to declare work and earnings from foreign governments in a register of interests which would override the duty of confidentiality that counsel and arbitrators owe to their clients.
+It followed a lengthy debate, involving senior lawyer-peers, about the requirement to declare work and earnings from foreign governments in a register of interests that would override the duty of confidentiality that counsel and arbitrators owe to their clients.

 The Report ultimately concluded that “… the public interest requires absolute transparency when it comes to members of the national legislature working for a foreign power.”
 (Paragraph 8)